shawn-brown12/shawn-brown12/README.md

 </div>

 # Hello Everyone!
+My name is Shawn Brown

-I'm Shawn Brown, and this is the Github that I use for my personal and professional development!
+- This is the Github that I use for my personal and professional development!

 - I'm currently a Data Science student at Codeup in San Antonio, Tx.
 I'm learning how to do all kinds of things with python, SQL, and various aspects of machine learning!